WPS/egon.io/README.md

 #### Customize Iconset
 The iconset can be customized programatically by adding an iconset-configuration in the app/domain-story-modeler/language/iconConfig.js file.
 Using the same scheme as for the default_conf you can  select icons as actors or workobjects.
 It is possible to create multiple custom iconsets depending on your domain and switching between them.
-We do not recommed adding too many icons, since the palette only holds two coloumns and, depending on your screen resolution, can easily become larger than the window.
+We do not recommend adding too many icons, since the palette only holds two columns and, depending on your screen resolution, can easily become larger than the window.
 A List of all icons can be seen in the allIcons_conf configuration.

 ### Examples
-The examples directory contains .dst files that you can import to the modeler.
+The examples' directory contains .dst files that you can import to the modeler.
 They give you an idea how a Domain Story might look like.
 Use the replay feature to read the story sentence by sentence.
-The examples directory also contains a SVG file for every Domain Story.
+The examples' directory also contains a SVG file for every Domain Story.
 The images were created using the modeler.

 ## For Developers
 Download the source code or clone the repository.
 Please note that we use the main branch for development.
-The main branch contains the latest features und bug fixes, but they might be undocumented and tested less thoroughly than a release.
+The main branch contains the latest features and bug fixes, but they might be undocumented and tested less thoroughly than a release.
 To be on the safe side, stick with the latest release branch.

 Fetch dependencies: